State Enforcement Actions

 Immediate Jeopardy Administrative Penalties

 CDPH issues administrative penalties to hospitals under Health and Safety Code (HSC) section 1280.3 for situations of immediate jeopardy (cases involving a threat of imminent danger of death or serious bodily harm).
 Penalty amounts range from $25,000 for incidents occurring prior to 2009 to $125,000.
-See Hospital Administrative Penalties.
+See Hospital Administrative Penalties or the State Enforcement Actions Dashboard.

 State Citations for Long-Term Care

 HSC section 1417.1 allows for “prompt and effective civil sanctions” against skilled nursing facilities and other types of long-term care.
 CDPH issues “AA” level citations, which carry a penalty of $25,000 to $100,000, when it determines that a facility’s violation was a direct proximate cause of death of a patient or resident.
 The state may issue “A” or “B” level citations to long-term care facilities or providers for lesser violations.
 Class "A" citations carry fines of $2,000 to $20,000, and Class "B" citations carry fines of $100 to $2,000.
-See Long-Term Care Facility Citations.
+See the State Enforcement Actions Dashboard.

 Medical Breach Administrative Penalties